Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: The Form Factor and Longitudinal Length Parameter

 The goal is to evaluate $\widetilde{F}$ in the Fourier domain for an ICD definition informed by cascade simulations.
-Simulations of the cascade induced by the neutrino indicate a thin wave of charge in $z'$ spread uniformly in $\phi'$, that decreases exponentially in $\rho'$ \cite{10.1016/j.astropartphys.2017.03.008}.
-Thus,
+Simulations of the cascade induced by UHE-$\nu$ indicate a thin wave of charge in $z'$ spread uniformly in $\phi'$, that decreases exponentially in $\rho'$.
+Using these observations JCH+AC complete the derivation in \cite{10.1016/j.astropartphys.2017.03.008}.
+The final result was a simple analytic formula:

-The thin wave of charge moves at speed $c$, and the $\rho_{\rm 0}$ parameter has units of inverse length.
-The ICD function $f(z',\rho')$ is a number density that should be normalized to 1.
-Integrating over the volume element $d^3x'$ gives